 [Option 2:

-The strategies implemented to achieve this shall be demonstrated on the basis of the scenarios outlined in Annex 4, section Y. For each type of scenario the vehicle manufacturer shall explain the strategies implemented to ensure safety.
+The strategies implemented to achieve this shall be demonstrated on the basis of the scenarios outlined in Annex 4, section [4].
+For each type of scenario the vehicle manufacturer shall explain the strategies implemented to ensure safety.

 The manufacturer shall provide evidence (e.g. simulation results, real-world test results, track test results) of the system’s behaviour in the described types of scenarios.]